scottieyarn1135/AWS-notes/compute/ec2.md

 To read into the topic more or get information around Instance types check this <a href="https://aws.amazon.com/ec2/instance-types/">link</a>

 ## what-operating-systems-can-you-use
+You can use 100s of operating systems - Would you like to use arch linux - There is an AMI (Amazon Machine Image) you can spin up - You want to use fedora server or ubuntu they have an ami for them as well - Notice how I mentioned different linux distributions there are many flavours of linux and on AWS that is no different from ubuntu to red hat to oracle there are many images for a distribution you need.

+Windows server is also an option if you need to host an active directory server and you do not want to use a service like AWS directory you could create a
 ## AWS-Graviton-VS-x86:The-great-processor-wars

 ## instance-storage